 Make sure the outlet is modern, secure, and feels solid when you plug in.
 If your home is older, many drivers enjoy the extra reassurance of having an electrician look it over.

-Create a simple routine
+Create a Simple Routine

 Safety Tips for Using Level 1 Chargers